-Balinese are also very active, and like to keep themselves busy, usually by being with you, helping with the dinner, chewing the broom as you sweep, and keeping your newspaper warm as you read it.
+Balinese are also very active and like to keep themselves busy, usually by being with you, helping with the dinner, chewing the broom as you sweep, and keeping your newspaper warm as you read it.

-They are extremely affectionate and love to be in contact with their people, sitting on their lap or draped across their shoulders as they walk.
+They are incredibly affectionate and love to be in contact with their people, sitting on their lap or draped across their shoulders as they walk.
 A Balinese is a cat that will be noticed.